Discrete triangulated categories: Introduction

 In \hyref{Section}{sec:co-discrete}, we introduce and study an analogous definition of discreteness with respect to a bounded co-t-structure with co-heart $\sC$, assuming the existence of a silting object.

 There are many interesting examples of triangulated categories having certain of the properties in question.
 Here, we list some of them.
 For a more elaborate version, with further properties and example classes, see the table on \hypageref{tab:examples}.
-In this table, $\Gamma_{\!\text{ADE}}$, $A_\infty$ and $\tilde A_1$ denote any ADE quiver, the doubly infinite quiver of type $A$, and the Kronecker quiver, respectively.
+Below, $\Gamma_{\!\text{ADE}}$, $A_\infty$ and $\tilde A_1$ denote any ADE quiver, the one-sided infinite quiver of type $A$ with zigzag orientation, and the Kronecker quiver, respectively.
 The column then refers to the bounded derived category of the path algebra.
-DDC stands for the bounded derived category of a derived-discrete algebra $\LLambda$.
+DDC stands for the bounded derived category of a derived-discrete algebra $\LLambda$ with $r < n$, i.e.\ of finite global dimension.
 Finally, $\sphc{w}$ is the triangulated category generated by a $w$-spherical object.

 We mention other approaches for capturing the smallness of categories and algebras: